 To determine per diem rate increases, the two data sources used are statistics from the U.S. Department of Labor, Bureau of Labor Statistics and Medical Assistance Rate Transmittals.
 The inputs used from the U.S. Department of Labor, Bureau of Labor Statistics include the two previous July indexes.
 The percentage change between the two July indexes is multiplied by the current rate found in the Medical Assistance Rate Transmittals to produce an amount to increase or decrease the current rate.
 The sum of the amount is added or subtracted to the current rate, to establish the new rate.
-The medical care cost expenditure categories include: Pprofessional services, ; Hhospital and related services; h-Health insurance premiums; dPrugs; and Mmedical equipment and supplies.
+The medical care cost expenditure categories include: professional services, hospital and related services, health insurance premiums, drugs, and medical equipment and supplies.

 When the medical day care rate is subject to the limitations of the State's budget, the State Medicaid Agency and the Department of Budget and Management base Program allocations on State revenue collected and Program priorities.
 The State reviews and rebases rates annually, using the CPI.
 The State Medicaid Agency is responsible for rate determination and oversight.
-The State Medicaid agency calculates the CPI and based on the limitations of the budget and Program offered is not conducted.
+The State Medicaid agency calculates the CPI and based on the limitations of the budget and Program priorities, determines if the CPI increase will be approved or denied.
+A cost-based analysis of the bundled services offered is not conducted.

-In August 2014, Maryland conducted a comparison rate study of seven states offering the medical day care service.
-The y findings supported the adequacy of Maryland's rate.
-The average daily rate for the medical day care service in the comparison states was \$66.23/day and Maryland's rate was \$73.58/day.
-Overall, Maryland's rates appear analogous to the services provided by other states and the pool of providers available are sufficient, based on the number of participants being served and the licensed capacity of approximately 1107 providers.

 Rate changes and methodologies are approved through the State Budget process and presented to the Medicaid Advisory boards and the industry to solicit comments prior to the rates being published in the Maryland Register.
 Once published, there is a 30-day public comment period.
-Each fiscal year, notifications of rate changes are communicated via Medicaid transmittal, to all participating providers.
-Medicaid transmittals are posted on the MDHDHMH website for public view.
+Each fiscal year, notifications of rate changes are communicated via a Medicaid transmittal to all participating providers.
+Medicaid transmittals are posted on the MDH website for public view.

-b.
 Flow of Billings.
 Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the state's claims payment system or whether billings are routed through other intermediary entities.
-If billings flow through other intermediary entities, specify the entities:

-BI waiver providers submit claims to its limited fiscal agent-agent, an entity under contract to BHA, for claims processing.
+If billings flow through other intermediary entities, specify the entities: BI waiver providers submit claims to its limited fiscal agent, an entity under contract to BHA, for claims processing.
 The contractor pays all claims where there are no errors or reason for the claim to be denied and submits those claims to MMIS for receipt of federal financial participation (FFP).
 Providers are able to bill Medicaid directly for medical day care services only.
 An option to bill directly for all other providers is not offered or available.
-All other providers bill directly to an ASO.

-Appendix I: Financial Accountability

-I-2: Rates, Billing and Claims (2 of 3)

-- c.
-Certifying Public Expenditures (select one): - No. state or local government agencies do not certify expenditures for waiver services. - Yes. state or local government agencies directly expend funds for part or all of the cost of waiver services and certify their state government expenditures (CPE) in lieu of billing that amount to Medicaid.

-Select at least one:

-П Ш Certified Public Expenditures (CPE) a of State Public .
-Agencies

-Specify: (a) the state government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)
+All other providers bill directly to an ASO. pe endix I: Financial Accountability I-2: Rates, Billing and Claims (2 of 3) c .
+Certifying Public Expenditures (select one): No. state or local government agencies do not certify expenditures for waiver services.
+Yes. state or local government agencies directly expend funds for part or all of the cost of waiver services and certify their state government expenditures (CPE) in lieu of billing that amount to Medicaid.
+Medicaid.
+Select at least one: Select at least one: Select at least one: Certified Public Expenditures (CPE) of State Public Agencies.
+Specify: (a) the state government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with

-ı \bot Certified Public Evnondituros (C PE) of Local Government Agoncios